johnblat/vscode-psx-all-in-one/README.md

     - Contains a Windows make port that can be used to build the code with the Makefile provided
 - `.\tools\mips` - Contains the mips compiler
     - Used to compile the project for targeting PSX
+- `.\tools\mkpsxiso-2.04-win64` - mkpsxiso
+    - Used to create an ISO from the compiled project and any assets
 - `.\vscode`
     - contains launch and task configurations for VS Code on Windows
 - `.\docs\LIBOVR64.pdf` - PSX Overview and Conceptual Documentation
     - Contains the PSX documentation for the PSX hardware and things like how the PSX processes graphics
 - `.\docs\LIBREF64.pdf` - PSX Reference Manual
     - Contains the PSX reference for C structs and functions for working with PsyQ
+- `.\docs\*` - Everything else in here is just documentation for the PSX
+    - Contains the PSX documentation for the PSX hardware and things like how the PSX processes graphics
+-

 ## Debugging Bugginess
 - If you remove all breakpoints while running the code, and then add a breakpoint, the code will not stop at the breakpoint.